-Are you planning on riding a century, double century or an even longer ride in 2020?
+Are you planning on riding a century, double century or an even longer distance in 2022?
 There’s a lot of misleading or just plain wrong information on the web relating to long-distance cycling, but I’m here to tell you what I have found makes for a successful, lengthy ride.

 Plan to succeed

 While the idea of riding through lonely rural landscapes may sound attractive, you’re unlikely to pass through many populated areas, which means you’ll need to be self-sufficient on the bike and will have few (if any) convenient bail-out options.

 On the other hand, spending hours riding through big towns, and invariably traffic, eats up a lot of time, bringing your average speed down.
 Even a small reduction in your average pace can be the difference between finishing at stupid o’clock and sensible o’clock.